Industrial/Commercial Mowing Safety

 • Use extreme caution when mowing steep banks.

-• Never mow in reverse and always look before backing up.
+• Never mow in reverse and always look before backing up the equipment.

 • Keep feet and hands away from belts and all moving parts.